-The interlocking of the Mediterranean vegetation is particularly complicated in the mountains of SE Europe, where transitions to ZB VI and in part irradiations of ZB VII become effective and frosts occur more frequently.
-The submediterranean deciduous forests there are almost always degraded to a deciduous scrub, the shibljak, by logging, slash-and-burn and forest grazing.
-Towards the east, more and more deciduous shrub species appear in the macchia-like formations, representatives of the East European shibljak from the ZÖ IV/VI of Bulgaria and Yugoslavia, for example Ostrya carpinifolia, Cotinus coggygria, Fraxinus ornus, Pyrus spinosa and others.
-Such a mixed vegetation formation with evergreen species of the maquis and deciduous species of the shibljak is called pseudo-macchie.
+The interlocking of the Mediterranean vegetation is particularly complicated in the mountains of SE Europe, where transitions to ZB VI and in part expressions of ZB VII become effective and frosts occur more frequently.
+The submediterranean deciduous forests there are almost always degraded to a deciduous scrub, the Shibljak, by logging, slash-and-burn and forest grazing.
+Towards the east, more and more deciduous shrub species appear in the macchia-like formations, representatives of the East European Shibljak from the ZE IV/VI of Bulgaria and Yugoslavia, for example Ostrya carpinifolia, Cotinus coggygria, Fraxinus ornus, Pyrus spinosa and others.
+Such a mixed vegetation formation with evergreen species of the maquis and deciduous species of the Shibljak is called Pseudo-macchie.

-An overview of the altitudinal zones of the Mediterranean region is given by Ozenda (1975).
+An overview of the elevational zones of the Mediterranean region is given by Ozenda (1975).
 Particularly interesting conditions are found in the orobiomes of Macaronesia, especially the Canary Islands, which are exposed to the NE trade winds.

 11 Climate and vegetation of the Canary Islands

-Macaronesia includes the archipelagos of the Azores, Madeira, the Canary Islands and Cape Verde.
-The first three Kunkel botanically.
-Since Alexander Von Humboldt interrupted his trip to Venezuela on Tenerife in 1799 and distinguished five altitudinal zones on the basis of a short survey, numerous botanists have subsequently dealt with the flora of this island.
+Macaronesia includes the archipelagos of the Azores, Madeira, the Canary Islands and Cape Verde.The first three are characterised by a climate with winter rain and summer drought and thus belong to Zonobiome IV, partly with hints of Zonobiome V, while the climate on Cape Verde is so dry and uniformly warm that this group of islands south of the Tropic of Cancer must already be counted as Zonoecotone II/III.
+Of these island groups, the Canaries and especially the islands of Tenerife and Gran Canaria are the most interesting.
+They are also the most studied botanically.
+Since Alexander Von Humboldt interrupted his journey to Venezuela on Tenerife in 1799 and distinguished five altitudinal zones on the basis of a brief survey, numerous botanists have subsequently studied the flora of this island.

 The corresponding bibliography lists 1030 titles (Sunding 1973).
 Works on the sociology of plants include those by Oberdorfer (1965) and Sunding (1972), and ecological studies (Voggenreiter 1974, Kunkel 1976, 1987, Kull 1982, Peinado & Rivas-Martinez 1987, Lösch 1988, Höllermann 1991, Pott et al. 2003).

 The origin of the volcanic islands goes back to the Cretaceous period.
 Gran Canaria rises to almost 2,000 m above sea level, Tenerife even to just over 3,700 m.
-They are very steep orobiomes, which differ from those of the others of ZB IV in that they rise directly from the ocean and are located around the 28th parallel (north), thus exposed to the trade winds.
+They are very steep orobiomes, which differ from those of the others of ZB IV in that they rise directly from the ocean and are located around the 28th latitude (north), thus exposed to the trade winds.
 As a result, their northern slopes, which are exposed to the wind, have different climatic conditions than the southern slopes, which are in the lee.

-◘ Fig. G-45 Thorn cushion stage with Erinacea pungens (Fabaceae) in the mountainous region of Teruel (Spain) at the Linares Pass (2000 m NN) (photo a: Breckle) and in the subnival altitudinal stage of the Atlas Mountains at the Tubkal Massif in Morocco (photo b: Rafiqpoor).
+◘ Fig. G-45 Thorn cushion belt with Erinacea pungens (Fabaceae) in the mountainous region of Teruel (Spain) at the Linares Pass (2000 m NN) (photo a: Breckle) and in the subalpine elevational belt of the Atlas Mountains at the Tubkal Massif in Morocco (photo b: Rafiqpoor).